sibtainwani/music-player/README.md

-# this project is yet under development
+# This project is yet under development for some major funtionalities.
 # music-player
 a simple music player.
 (HTML, CSS,JS)